padresmurfa/style_guides/csharp_unit_tests.md

 - Assign the results to `actual*` variables.
 This typically captures the return value from invoking the system under test.
   - If later sections need to inspect additional outputs (e.g. side effects or mutated collaborators), assign them to their own `actual*` variables immediately after invocation.
 - If the test needs to use an `env*` value later, assign it to an `actual*` variable in WHEN and use that instead.
+- Move any values stored in `capture*` placeholders into appropriately named `actual*` variables before asserting on them in THEN or BEHAVIOR.
 - **The WHEN section must not be merged with any other section.**
 - When using helpers such as `Assert.Throws`, treat the wrapper as part of WHEN.
 Store the resulting exception in an `actual*` variable and assert on it in THEN.